gytis-ivaskevicius/linux-gpu-debug-helper/arch/graphics/nvidia_troubleshooting.md

 ### Black screen on systems with integrated GPU {#black_screen_on_systems_with_integrated_gpu}

-If you have a system with an integrated GPU (e.g. Intel HD 4000, VIA VX820 Chrome 9 or AMD Cezanne) and have installed the `{{Pkg|nvidia}}`{=mediawiki} package, you may experience a black screen on boot, when changing virtual terminal, or when exiting an X session.
+If you have a system with an integrated GPU (e.g. Intel HD 4000, VIA VX820 Chrome 9 or AMD Cezanne) and have installed the `{{AUR|nvidia-580xx-dkms}}`{=mediawiki} or earlier package, you may experience a black screen on boot, when changing virtual terminal, or when exiting an X session.
 This may be caused by a conflict between the graphics modules.
 This is solved by blacklisting the relevant GPU modules.
 Create the file `{{ic|/etc/modprobe.d/blacklist.conf}}`{=mediawiki} and prevent the relevant modules from loading on boot:

 ```{=mediawiki}
 {{hc|/etc/modprobe.d/blacklist.conf|